pirate-datenscienticfic/100-Days-of-Machine-Learning/docs/index.md

 ## Challenge Goals ##

-- Learn how to deploy ML models into production.
+- [x] Learn how to deploy ML models into production.
+- [x] Learn about scripting for MLOps.
-- Learn about the ML Pipeline.
+- [ ] Learn about the ML Pipeline.
-- Learn more about privacy & protection for ML applications.
+- [ ] Learn more about privacy & protection for ML applications.
-- Learn the CI/CD for ML.
+- [ ] Learn the CI/CD for ML.
-- Learn about CUDA and get hands on Experience.
+- [ ] Learn about CUDA and get hands-on Experience.
-- Learn more about Reinforcement Learning.
+- [ ] Learn more about Reinforcement Learning.
-- Learn more about Generative Learning.
+- [ ] Learn more about Generative Learning.
-- Learn about AWS microservies.
+- [ ] Learn about AWS microservices.

 ## Daily Goals ##